What you'll learn

 Open source collaboration

 Managing and contributing to an open source project can be complex.
-This book will help you manage the expectations and collaboration of a successful open source project.
+This guide will help you manage the expectations and collaboration of a successful open source project.

 Whether it's configuration patterns or testing best practices, writing code for a Ruby gem is unique.
 You'll learn techniques to manage and minimize this complexity for good.